EL-OUARDY/alx-holberton-intranet-themes/README.md

 ## Contribution

 If you’d like to add your own theme, simply create a `JSON` file that contains details about your theme, such as colors and other relevant information (see this [\_example.json](./public/themes/_example.json)).
 The extension is configured to automatically load themes from this directory, so you don’t have to worry about any additional setup.
+Remember, adding a file/theme to the extension folder will require you to reload the extension from the Chrome settings.

 ### Adding Features